MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 ### Estimate the quantum algorithm

 Now, estimate the physical resources for this operation using the default assumptions.
 You can submit the operation to the Resource Estimator target using the `qsharp.azure.execute` function.
-This function calls the `EstimateMultiplication` operation and passes the input argument `bitwidth=8`.
+This function calls the `EstimateMultiplication` operation and passes the operation argument `bitwidth=8`.

 ```python
 result = qsharp.azure.execute(EstimateMultiplication, bitwidth=8)